-2. Color temperature – Many people don’t understand the Kelvin scale.
+Color temperature: Many people don’t understand the Kelvin scale.
 That’s the color temperature of the light.
 Some people know they want bright white because some can see better.
 Others think they want warm white because the bright light “hurts” their eyes.
 Interior decorators will tell you that you want warm white light should be used in living areas.
 Bright white lights should be used in work areas.
 With warm light, you must add more lights to see well.
 With bright light, you can have fewer lights to meet your lighting needs.
 LED light bulbs come in a full range of color temperatures.
 Different areas of the house require a different kind of bulbs.
-An office and kitchen will require bulbs which have bright light.
-Bedroom and living room should have bulbs with with a warmer color and lower level of brightness.
+An office and kitchen will need bulbs which have bright light.
+Bedroom and living room should have bulbs with a warmer color and lower level of brightness.

 Energy Efficient Bulbs

-Energy Efficient bulbs like halogen, compact fluorescent lamps (CFLs), and light-emitting diodes (LEDs) have the following advantages:
+Energy Efficient bulbs have the following advantages

 - Typically use between 25%-80% less energy than traditional incandescents